Fixed odds vs. tote odds for horse racing – which is better?

 We suggest betting on the fixed odds market if you’re looking for early value.
 Markets for Saturday races open on Wednesday, so if you’re early, you can lock in good value on any good betting app.

-However, betting on the tote close to start time is a good option.
+However, betting on the tote close to the start time is a good option.
 You can gauge which market will pay better odds, so keep an eye on the markets and bet accordingly.

 About Daryl Curnow